aabiddanda/aabiddanda.github.io/_posts/2015-07-15-stats-with-awk.markdown

 {% endhighlight %}

 <p>
-Reading a large data table into R can take an agonizingly long time.
+Reading a large data table into R can take an agonizingly long time, especailly if you just want some quick summary statistics of one column of data.
 Let this function do things faster for you.
 Consider using <strong><a href="http://invisible-island.net/mawk/">mawk</a></strong> for higher performance.
 </p>
 </div>